Universal Mott quantum criticality in a modified periodic Anderson model: RESULTS

 A more definitive hallmark of local quantum criticality is the observation of $\omega/T$ scaling in the dynamical spin-spin susceptibility, $\chi(\omega,T)$.
 The dynamical spin susceptibility within DMFT describes the local magnetic response of the impurity to a time-dependent magnetic field at frequency $\omega$.
 In real frequency, we can write:

 where $S^{z} = \frac{1}{2}(n_{\uparrow} - n_{\downarrow})$ is the local spin operator.
 To this end, we examine the two-particle response by computing the scaled imaginary part of the dynamical spin-spin susceptibility, $T^{r}\chi''(\omega,T)(r=0.36)$, where $\chi''(\omega,T)$ denotes the imaginary part of $\chi(\omega,T)$.
 At the QCP ($t_\perp = 1.033$), we observe clear $\omega/T$ scaling in $T^{0.36}\chi''(\omega,T)$, as shown in Fig.~\ref{fig:wbyT_susceptibility}.
-Importantly, such scaling is observed only at the critical point; as the system is tuned away from the QCP, the scaling behavior disappears as shown in the Fig. \ref{fig:wbyT_susceptibility}.
+Importantly, such scaling is observed only at the critical point; as the system is tuned away from the QCP, the scaling behavior disappears as shown in the Fig. ~\ref{fig:wbyT_susceptibility}.

-To conclude this subsection, we establish that the MPAM exhibits local quantum criticality by demonstrating $\omega/T$ scaling in both single-particle and two-particle correlation functions at the QCP.
-In the following, we discuss the transport properties of the MPAM.
+The demonstration of robust $\omega/T$ scaling in both single- and two-particle correlation functions establishes that the QCP in the MPAM is locally critical.
+Building on this finding, we now turn to the transport properties of the MPAM to identify the signatures of Mott quantum criticality.